The English Access Microscholarship Program: Objectives

 The principal objective of Access is to change the life of the students, improving their social skills and leadership.
 It develops social awareness about the country's problems, and how they can solve them as well.
 Although learning a new language can be difficult, Access tries to improve the system of learning and makes it part of the student's life, not as an obligation.

-The English Access Microscholarship Program (Access) provides a foundation of English language skills to bright, economically disadvantaged students, primarily between the ages of 13 to 20, in their home countries.
+The English Access Microscholarship Program (Access) provides a foundation of English language skills to bright, economically disadvantaged students, primarily between the ages of 13 and 20, in their home countries.
 Access programs give participants English skills that may lead to better jobs and educational prospects.
 Participants also gain the ability to compete for and participate in future exchanges and study in the United States.

 Since its inception in 2004, approximately 150,000 students in more than 80 countries have participated in the Access Program.